In Baton Rouge, there’s a $100 million football coach and everyone else

 In 1999, when Chris was a sophomore at Grambling, LSU hired Nick Saban as football coach and paid him $1.2 million per year, at the time a massive sum.
 He turned the Tigers into a sensation, and in 2003, LSU won its first national championship in 45 years.
 The program drew thousands of visitors and tens of millions of dollars into the region.
 By 2014, according to a local economist’s study, LSU football helped create nearly 4,000 jobs throughout Baton Rouge and supported $400 million in new construction.
 By 2019, when Coach Ed Orgeron and Heisman Trophy-winning quarterback Joe Burrow won the school’s third national title in 16 years, the football program was pumping $95 million in annual revenue into the university.

 That’s not unique to LSU and Baton Rouge.
 These days every major college program has a corporate, win-now mentality while engaging in arms races for the biggest stadium, poshest locker room, richest coach.
-The head coach is the face of the program and, often, an international brand.
+The head coach is the face of the program and often an international brand.
 A little more than two decades after LSU made Saban a millionaire, 21 coaches make at least $5 million.
 Alabama pays Saban almost twice that.

 Temple doesn’t love college football’s bloat, especially when a short drive from Tiger Stadium reveals broad economic decay.
 The predominantly Black North Baton Rouge has zero grocery stores but 46 payday lending offices, and the Plank Road Corridor — originally built by enslaved people — is a haven for abandoned buildings and crime.
 To the east, 80 percent of public school students are considered financially disadvantaged, and so many murders have occurred at the Tigerland apartment complex near the stadium that a judge declared it a legal nuisance.

-Fans “will probably pay somebody in those apartment complexes $30 to park their car there and go see Brian Kelly,” says Davante Lewis, a Baton Rouge resident who studies government spending as it affects, and often eludes, low- to moderate-income Louisianans.
+Fans “will probably pay somebody in those apartment complexes $30 to park their car there and go see Brian Kelly,” says Davante Lewis, a Baton Rouge resident who studies government spending as it affects — and often eludes — low- to moderate-income Louisianans.

 Not long after Temple joined LSU’s board in 2020, the coronavirus pandemic paused sports and cost the school $81 million.
 LSU announced layoffs and pay cuts to rank-and-file staffers.
 That didn’t stop the school from firing Orgeron last fall, less than two years after the Tigers’ undefeated championship season.
 Months before ratifying Kelly’s massive contract, LSU’s board approved a combined $25 million in buyouts for Orgeron and his staff.